Dave5535/fe-project/README.md

 **Step 3:** login with Email and password from a user that exsist in BE.

-Congrats you have loged in.
+Congrats you have logged in.

 ## NavBar (Navigation)